alanqrwang/brainmorph/README.md

 - scipy>=1.5.4
 - torchio>=0.19.6

-Running `pip install keymorph` or `pip install -e .` will automatically check for and install all of these requirements.
+Running `pip install -e .` will automatically check for and install all of these requirements.

 ## Downloading Trained Weights
-You can find all full-resolution, BrainMorph trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
+You can find all BrainMorph trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
 Download your preferred model(s) and put them in the folder specified by `--weights_dir` in the commands below.

 ## Registering brain volumes
-### BrainMorph
+### Pairwise registration
-BrainMorph is trained on over 100,000 brain MR images at full resolution (256x256x256).
 The script will automatically min-max normalize the images and resample to 1mm isotropic resolution.

 `--num_keypoints` and `num_levels_for_unet` will determine which model will be used to perform the registration.